 INTRODUCTION

-conference .
+Since 1990, Ecocity Builders, a California non-profit corporation, has convened a conference series now known as Ecocity World Summit.
 This series occurs once every two years in a different city around the world.
-Theglobal as it pertains to the complete and healthy urban ecosystem
+The Summits have grown into a global forum for the latest thought and action on all things sustainable as it pertains to the complete and healthy urban ecosystem.

-In order to furthermore in-depth issues Ecocity Focus Lab.
-This sister series is meant to provide a forum and yecocity ,ecocity more depth and detailmore sustainable and behaviors,e applicants
+In order to further complement the broad scope of Ecocity World Summits, Ecocity Builders has launched a more in-depth issues companion series, Ecocity Focus Lab.
+This sister series is meant to provide a forum and opportunity to explore new ecocity ideas, different approaches, and innovative ecocity projects in more depth and detail.
+The primary requirement is originality: unusual ways of thinking, introductions to more sustainable cultures and behaviors, and solutions that offer alternatives to business-as-usual.
+We hope that applicants will respond with ideas that help the world see cities with new eyes.

-Financial transactions in support of Ecocity Builders’ role in communicating, selecting and working with the next host—including arranging prospective host application fees, specific sponsorship in support of the on-going conference series, and grants and donations for the series to Ecocity Builders—are tax-deductible under United States Internal Revenue Service rules.
-The host conference organizers are solely responsible for their own budget and profit or loss on the event itself.

 CONTENTS

 This document is divided into three main sections as follows:

 INFORMATION.
 Background on Ecocity Focus Lab.
-This section is a brief welcome and orientation to our conferences …………………….…..
-Page 4
+This section is a brief welcome and orientation to our conferences …………………….…………………………………………………………………………………………………Page 4